bootdotdev/blog/content/wiki/the-game.md

 Here are some ways you can earn karma:

-* Sending messages in the Discord server
+* Helping other students in the Discord server help forums
 * Receiving emojis from other users on your messages in the Discord server
 * Receiving "thanks" from other users in the Discord server